Workplace Harassment & Bullying

-Our law protects you from harassment at every step of the employment process.
+In September 2016, the Ontario government updated workplace harassment laws requiring all employers to investigate all complaints of harassment, resolve them and implement disciplinary actions, as necessary.
+The law protects you from harassment at every step of the employment process.
 This includes the recruiting period, after you are hired and even when you are disciplined or fired.

 Bullying & Workplace Harassment

 Bullying at work looks just like it did in the school yard.
 Unfortunately, some individuals never outgrow their aggressive personalities.
 They continue to inflict the same harm in a professional setting.
 But this time around it is against the law.
 Examples include, berating and humiliating you in front of others, isolating and subjecting you to malicious gossip and rumours, etc. Approaching HR sometimes makes thing worse, especially if the perpetrator is a “star employee” or in an executive position.
 You could be pegged the troublemaker and end up getting fired, instead.
 Almost always, this situation requires legal intervention.
 The earlier you bring us in, the better the chances to salvage your job.

 This constitutes the most egregious form of workplace harassment.
 Sexual harassment undermines an individual’s sense of personal dignity.
 It can prevent them from doing their job effectively and reaching their full potential.
 Sexual harassment includes behaviors like unwelcome sexual advances and requests for sexual favours.
 It can present as sexual comments and suggestive jokes.
 Physically it manifests itself as unwelcome touching or brushing up against a person.
 Sexual harassment can sometimes escalate to violence and completed sexual assault.
 Both women and men experience sexual harassment at work.
 However, women tend to be more vulnerable because they usually hold lower-paying jobs and have less authority compared to men.
 Regardless, even women in positions of authority can experience sexual harassment.

 Harassed After Returning From Sick Leave